AdamMeyers/The_Termolator/README_termolator_add_ons.txt

     and . refers to patent-test).

 B. The Summary Creation Program -- this program creates glossary-like information for each of a list of terms.
+The current system runs for both English and Chinese.
+We expect that, with minor adjustments, it will run for French as well.

+1) This first section currently applies differently for different languages, although we may streamline this in the future.
+Please include a Config.txt file in the directory from which you run this program.
+By default there is a line in Config.txt "use_shelve=False".
+Optionally, this can be changed to "use_shelve=True".
+However, use of the shelve system has currently only been tested for English.
+So this first section may not apply to most users.
 Warning: this may require a lot of disk space (at least 90 gb on a linux machine).
+Note that this could, in theory, be added for languages other than English, but we have not done so yet.

-1) This section currently applies differently to the English system on the one hand and the Chinese/French systems on the other.
-The English system includes a cache of Wikipedia data in a shelve datastructure (see the .slv files discussed below).
+   The English system (if use_shelf=True) includes a cache of Wikipedia data in a shelve datastructure (see the .slv files discussed below).
 It makes it possible for the English system to use this data without using an Internet connection.
-For the summary program (see below).
-The English system currently requires this component and the Chinese & French systems are using an online version instead.
-We intend to streamline this in the near future.

-   Other then the shelve part of the program, other components described below may be needed for all systems.
-We have not done a systematic check yet, but will do so in the future.
+This may make it take less time to run the summary program.
+Note, however, that the text-based user interface (see discussion of ato_summary.py) still requires an Internet Connection.
+Note that we could streamline this for other languagges as well in the future.

-   Before using this program for English, you should first download a current wikipedia and two packages for reading in wikipedia into easily digestable forms.
+   Before using the shelve program (for English), you should first download a current wikipedia and two packages for reading in wikipedia into easily digestable forms.

    A) Get a Wikipedia .xml file: